 Photo credit: Flickr – Jorge Láscar

-A real historic center of Krakow, Stare Miasto is perched on Wawel Hill.
-It hosts many historic monuments, many architectural wonders – Renaissance, Baroque, Gothic – having survived through the ages, and includes more than 2 million works of art.
-It is not for nothing that Polish tour guides call this district “Florence of the North”.
-Ideal for housing in Krakow, the district is bordered by a green belt that surrounds the old city – the park of Planty -, installed in the 19th century by the Habsburgs of the Austro-Hungarian Empire on the site of the old ramparts.
-Accessible all day without interruption, this green space offers pleasant, peaceful or romantic walks in the heart of Krakow.
-You will find in this area with checkerboard streets, all the must-sees of the city: the Market Square (Rynek), the Basilica of St. Mary (Kosciol Mariacki), the former Cloth Hall (Sukiennice) – its cafes, shops and restaurants. arts and crafts museum – and the Wawel Royal Castle.
+The historic centre of Krakow, Stare Miasto is perched on Wawel Hill.
+It houses many historic monuments and age-old architectural wonders – whether Renaissance, Baroque, or Gothic -, and is home to more than 2 million works of art.
+It doesn’t take long to figure out why Polish tour guides call this district “Florence of the North”.
+An ideal area to find accommodation in Krakow, the district is bordered by Planty Park, a green belt encircling the old town and established in the 19th century by the Habsburgs of the Austro-Hungarian Empire on the site of the city’s old ramparts.
+Accessible all day without interruption, this green space allow for pleasant, peaceful, or romantic walks in the heart of Krakow.
+This chequered area houses all the must-sees of the city: the Market Square (Rynek), the Basilica of St. Mary (Kosciol Mariacki), the former Cloth Hall (Sukiennice) with its cafes, boutiques, and fine art museum, as well as the Wawel Royal Castle.

-The district, very touristic, concentrates the majority of the bars, cafes and restaurants of the city.
-Pedestrian streets can be noisy: in Krakow, the bars are closed only at the exit of the last customer, paved streets can remain active until 3 or 4 am or more.
-You will fall in love if you want to go shopping, enjoy the excitement and excitement of the night and simultaneously perform a cultural pilgrimage through the corridors of Time.
+This very touristy district concentrates the majority of bars, cafes, and restaurants of the city.
+Pedestrian streets can be noisy: in Krakow, bars close their doors only after the last customer has left, so paved streets can remain busy until 3 or 4 o’clock in the morning.
+An amazing and rewarding place to stay in Krakow if you want to go shopping, indulge in the excitement of the nightlife, and embark on a cultural pilgrimage through the corridors of Time.

 Kazimierz, the old Jewish quarter